webosbrew/webos-bridge-64to32/README.md

 ## A 64-bit (aarch64) bridge for LG webOS

-A custom bridge that allows aarch64 binaries to run on existing LG webOS TVs, while still making use of hardware acceleration from the GPU which is still 32-bit.
+A custom bridge that allows aarch64 binaries to run on existing LG webOS TVs, while still making use of hardware acceleration from the GPU through shared memory.

 ### Features: